Published June 8, 2026 · Updated June 18, 2026

 Cool completely before dressing: Hot or even warm lentils will absorb dressing unevenly and can wilt salad greens instantly.
 Spread cooked lentils on a baking sheet for 15 minutes or use an ice bath to cool them quickly before combining with fresh vegetables and dressing.

-Cook lentils in broth, not just water: Replacing all or half the cooking water with low-sodium vegetable broth adds a layer of flavour that carries through no matter which dressing or spice profile you apply.
+Cook lentils in broth, not just water: Replacing all or half the cooking water with low-sodium vegetable broth adds a layer of flavor that carries through no matter which dressing or spice profile you apply.
 This single upgrade makes plain batch-cooked lentils taste noticeably more complex.

 Lentil Recipes Storage and Serving Suggestions